erikvanoosten/metrics-scala/docs/AvailableVersions.md

 WARNING: `nl.grons:metrics-scala:4.0.0` was accidentally released as well. *Do not use it* as it will give binary compatibility problems.

-(*) Milestone versions are only supported until a non-milestone version is available.
+(*) Scala pre-releases are only supported till the next release of the same Scala major version.

 (**) The first number is the version of `"org.mpierce.metrics.reservoir" % "hdrhistogram-metrics-reservoir"`, the second the version of `"org.hdrhistogram" % "HdrHistogram"`.